kvourlakidis/java-exam/OCA/Chapter6/README.md

 !
 All of the above classes use factory (public static) methods to create new objects (not constructors) !

+! both LocalDate and DateTimeFormatter have format() methods !

 ### Arrays

 Normal array creation: